 Jimmy Seals and Dash Crofts are two musicians from Texas who were immensely popular in the 1970's, and still honored today for their hits Summer Breeze, Hummingbird, Diamond Girl, We May Never Pass This Way Again and Get Closer.
 Their unique pop/rock sound was made famous by their incredible vocal harmony, songwriting and musicianship.
 Their music was also distinctive for their spiritual lyrics and themes, inspired by the teachings of the Bahá'í faith.

 Although no true reunion is planned, Seals & Crofts recorded their first album together in over 20 years in 2004, entitled TRACES.
-To order, go to CDBaby.
+To order and see fan reactions, go to CDBaby.
 The album features new versions of several hits from the 1970's, plus some newer tunes!
 S & C are in fine voice.
 Included are a total rearrangement of the hits, such as Get Closer (with Dash's daughter Lua and Jimmy's daughter Juliet).
 Some updated album cuts are added, such as Not Be Found and Euphrates.
 Another highlight is the previously unreleased "Change the Copper Into Gold" (inspired by the spiritual odyssey of Dorothy Baker), a mesmerizing song that ranks among Jimmy's best.
 A newer song also penned by Jimmy, "North Light," has been retitled and released as "Paint You."
 The album does not include the song "Traces," which was Jimmy's recounting of the ten Bahá'í women executed during the Iranian persecutions in the 1980's.
 That song was released in 1987 on a rare Bahá'í album, called Jewel In the Lotus.
 The album does, however, include a version of "Love Takes No Prisoners," which first appeared on Louie Shelton's cd, Hot & Spicy.
 For more details, go to the Traces page.

 REMAINING ALBUMS RELEASED ON CD IN SEPTEMBER OF 2007!!
 Wounded Bird Records released most of the remaining Seals & Crofts albums on 9/18/07, and they can be ordered at their website and several other online distributors.
 The Get Closer and Diamond Girl albums were released at Rhino's Flashback division on 9/18/07 and 2/8/05 respectively.
 Get Closer is also available for download at this link.
 However, those digital files may not be compatible with Apple computers.
 Until now, only a few of the lps from the 70's were released on cd.
 The ever popular Summer Breeze album has been available since 1995, with a reissue in 2004.
 The original Greatest Hits album has been available for years, but without a decent remastering and without the newer songs.
 For details on the past release issues, see the revised F.A.Q. section.